iotaledger/bee-rfcs/text/0034-ternary-hash.md

     /// Squeeze the sponge into a buffer fn squeeze_into(&mut self, buf: &mut Trits) -> Result<(), Self::Error>;

-    /// Convenience function using `Sponge::squeeze_into` to to return an owned version of the hash. fn squeeze(&mut self) -> Result<TritBuf, Self::Error> {
+    /// Convenience function using `Sponge::squeeze_into` to return an owned version of the hash. fn squeeze(&mut self) -> Result<TritBuf, Self::Error> {
         let mut output = TritBuf::zeros(HASH_LENGTH);
         self.squeeze_into(&mut output)?;